nf-core/taxprofiler/docs/output.md

 nf-core/taxprofiler offers the option to merge FASTQ files of multiple sequencing runs or libraries that derive from the same sample, as specified in the input samplesheet.

-This is the last preprocessing step, so if you have multiple runs or libraries (and run merging turned on), this will represent the final reads that will go into classification/profiling steps.
+This is the last possible preprocessing step, so if you have multiple runs or libraries (and run merging turned on), this will represent the final reads that will go into classification/profiling steps.

 <details markdown="1">
 <summary>Output files</summary>